svaksha/yaksha/README.md

 # YAKSHA - my personal automation daimons!

-My personal automation daemons for the Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files!
+My personal automation daemons for Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files!

+__Standard Disclaimer__ : No warranty and/or guarantee for any particular use, express or implied and you agree to use these [automation daimons](http://svaksha.github.io/yaksha) at your own risk and liability!

 ## Index
 ### Installation
 To try out these program scripts & dotfiles, fork this repository, review the code, and remove the things you don’t require.
 Test them before use!
-Github offers HTTPS and SSH as transfer protocols or the repo can be downloaded as a [zip-file][zip-file] (latest 'master' branch). __Tip__: You should have uploaded your `ssh` key to github and have `git` installed locally before issuing the `git` commands.
+Github offers HTTPS and SSH as transfer protocols or the repo can be downloaded as a [zip-file][download] (latest 'master' branch).
+__Tip__: You should have uploaded your `ssh` key to github and have `git` installed locally before issuing the `git` commands.

-1. For SSH protocol use the URL `ssh://git@github.com:svaksha/yaksha.git` via the clone command:
++ For SSH protocol use the URL `ssh://git@github.com:svaksha/yaksha.git` via the clone command:
 ```
 git clone ssh://github.com/svaksha/yaksha.git
 ```

-2. For HTTPS protocol use the URL `https://github.com/svaksha/yaksha.git` to clone/pull the repo locally.
++ For HTTPS protocol use the URL `https://github.com/svaksha/yaksha.git` to clone/pull the repo locally.

-3. After the repo is cloned into the `~/yaksha` folder, change directory with the command `cd yaksha` to run the scripts you need.
++ After the repo is cloned into the `~/yaksha` folder, change directory with the command `cd yaksha` to run the scripts you need.
 My dotfiles are stored in`~/home` with symlinks.

 Here is a short description of contents (folders & programs) of the `yaksha` repo :